howlikyu/howlikyu/README.md

 ###

-<h4 align="center">hi, i'm howler! strawpage is a little outdated so that'll be remade soon, but make sure to still check it out so you don't miss anything important!</h4>
+<h4 align="center">hi, i'm howler! make sure you check out my strawpage for any extra info! also if you want me to follow you back feel free to just ask, i really don't mindd</h4>

 ###
 <p align="center">none of the art used on this profile belongs to me.</p>